Feature engagement

 Reset the graph when you want a fresh baseline—after a major change, refactor, or to clear out irrelevant data.
 Clearing usage data removes all past counts for everyone who can view the story.
 This action is permanent and can't be undone.

-If tracking is still active, new usage will appear as soon as users interact with the feature again.
+If tracking is still active, new usage will appear as soon as users interact with the feature again—whether events are being recorded in your code or captured through mapped clicks in the Atono Chrome extension.

 - In the Feature engagement section header, click Settings.